HwWobbe/WipHww/README.md

 - 2024-06:
+  - 06-22: DiigoH interactions are apparently productive
-  - 06-21: the need for working agreements with UoW seems to be increasing as the
+  - 06-21: the need for working agreements with UoW seems to be increasing
   - 06-14:
     - re-plan for DIG + AdMan + UoW
       - try applying MiniTeam concepts